AMD-melliott/ai-infra-summit/README.md

 ## Overview

-This repository contains the files needed to set up a comprehensive model serving platform on AMD Instinct GPUs.
-The project leverages GPU partitioning for efficient resource utilization and deploys multiple inference servers to handle various model types through a unified API.
+This repository contains the files needed to set up a demo model serving platform on AMD Instinct GPUs.
+By splitting the GPU into smaller virtual parts, you can efficiently run different models simultaneously and access them all through a single API.

 This demo was originally presented at [AI Infra Summit 3](https://aiinfra.live) on May 3, 2025.

 ## Key Features

 - **Multi-Model Deployment**: Deploy multiple models of different sizes and architectures simultaneously
-- **GPU Partitioning**: Efficient utilization of AMD Instinct GPUs CPX partition mode (8 Logical GPUs per Pyhsical GPU)
+- **GPU Partitioning**: Efficient utilization of AMD Instinct GPUs CPX partition mode (8 Logical GPUs per Physical GPU)
 - **Unified API**: Single OpenAI-compatible endpoint for accessing all models through LiteLLM proxy
 - **Multiple Inference Engines**: Support for vLLM and SGLang to optimize for different model architectures
 - **Real-time Monitoring**: Status dashboard showing deployed models and GPU VRAM utilization
 - **Interactive UI**: Web interface for testing models and generating loads
 - **Load Testing**: Built-in tools to simulate workloads and test scaling

-**Many thanks** to [Vultr](https://www.vultr.com/) for providing an AMD Instinct MI325X bare metal instace to build and host this demo.
+**Many thanks** to [Vultr](https://www.vultr.com/) for providing an AMD Instinct MI325X bare metal instance to build and host this demo.
 Find more information about Vultr's Instinct-based offerings here: [https://www.vultr.com/products/cloud-gpu/amd-mi325x-mi300x/](https://www.vultr.com/products/cloud-gpu/amd-mi325x-mi300x/)

 ### Screenshots